everytime12/practice-pointer-/README.md

-# practice-pointer-
+# practice-struct
 This pile just practice pointer in c
-It doesn't work well so if you want to practice pointer that go anotehr github. thanks
+It doesn't work well so if you want to practice struct that go anotehr github. thanks